Animal Husbandry

 Top 10 Goat Breeds - Sirohi goat

 Sirohi goats are primarily found in the Sirohi district of Rajasthan.
 They are also found in Gujarat.
-As per the Breed Survey Book 2013, their population is 30.77 lakhs, making it the country's fifth most populous goat breed.
+Some of their key characteristics are:

-• Sirohi goats are medium-sized animals with a compact and well-built body.
+• Sirohi goats are medium-sized animals with a compact body.

-• They have short and coarse hair, and their coat colour is generally brown and white.
+• They have short, coarse hair and twisted tail, and their coat colour is generally brown and white.

-• They have small and pointed horns that are curved backwards and upward.
+• They have small and pointed horns that are curved upward and backward.

-• The average body weight of male goats is 58 kg, and of female goats is 45 kg.
+• The weight of the adult male goat is 35 – 40 kg, and that of female goats is 25 – 30 kg.

 Beetal Goat